 • Do not overcook.
 Turn the timer to 30 minutes as soon as the brownies go into the oven.
 Once you begin to smell a strong chocolate scent, check the brownies.
 Even if this is at the 25 minute mark.
 Use a toothpick, stick it into the center, and pull it out.
 They need more time if there is wet batter on the toothpick.
 If there are a few moist crumbs on the toothpick, they are done.
 You really don’t want a completely clean toothpick.

 • Cool completely.
 It’s tough waiting for these soft, chewy, chocolatey babies to cool, but it will be worth the wait.
 Trust me!
-They will slice up perfectly when cooled completely, about 15 minutes.
+They will slice up perfectly when cooled to room temperature.

 Do brownies taste better with butter or oil?